cyberknight777/hugo-stuff/content/about.md

 I'm knight, a 20 year old, you may know me as cyberknight777 on most social media platforms.

 I primarly do android kernel development(not a pro).
 In my opinion, a kernel is like a baby, where you gotta set a pathway for the child's life and how to bring it up in the world.
-Same concept applies here.
+The same concept applies here.
 You choose what you want for your kernel which makes it stable and mature.
-I learn something new when I try some experimental stuff.
+I learn something new when I experiment with my kernel.

 I often do AOSP device development(kind of an amateur).
 I do it so I do not have to depend on others to run a custom ROM on my devices.